Trendyol/kafka-cronsumer/README.md

 - Iteration-based back-off strategies are applicable
 - Messages could be processed in an eventually consistent state
-- Max retry exceeded messages could be ignored
+- Max retry exceeded messages could be ignored and send to dead letter topic
 - To increase consumer resiliency
 - To increase consumer performance with concurrency